i-abdullahirshad/gamepadscheck/src/content/articles/xbox-controller-battery-draining-fixes.md

 You do not have to switch rumble off entirely to see a benefit:

-- Open the Xbox Accessories app, select your controller, and reduce the vibration strength sliders
+- Open the Xbox Accessories app, select your controller, and reduce the vibration strength sliders (this menu is also where you would begin troubleshooting an [Xbox controller rumble not working fix](/xbox-controller-rumble-not-working-fix/) if the motors fail completely)
 - The app has separate controls for the main grip motors and the trigger motors, so you can lower the ones you notice least
 - Impulse triggers are worth turning down first, since they run frequently in shooters and racing games and add up over a session